Ferdi0412/MIE-443-2024/README.md

 # MIE-443-2024
 Project for Thursday Team 1 for MIE443 in Winter 2023/2024.
 This assumes you are using Ubuntu 16.04, and ROS-Kinetic, with course-provided dependencies installed.
+[NOTE TO SELF] Next time declare a single priv-test.cpp file, so that everyone is not constantly compiling each others' files.

 ## Deadlines
 | Date         | Item |